Did your ancestral mothers work outside the home either before or after marriage? Despite common misconceptions, many did.

-Before you think “what an uncommon name,” try searching for men named Boleslaw in Baltimore.
+Now, before you think “what an uncommon name,” try searching for men named Boleslaw in Baltimore.
 There are a lot of them.

-It’s not very often that you see a picture with an exact date stamped into it’s surface.
+It’s not very often that you see a picture with an exact date stamped into its surface.
 This one says “Feb.
 15, 1935.
 Model Coat Makers.
 Baltimore, Md.”

-So the women in this photo appear to be making coats for customers to try on.
 I’m hoping that Michael knows the story behind these two photos.
 I’d love to know who’s behind the counter in the first one and if any of the women in the second are his relatives working in the family business.